How to Set Up a Home Recording Studio on a Budget

 🔴 Full Studio$1500++ Premium gear + full treatmentCommercial production, client work

-My recommendation?
 Start at the Starter or Serious tier.
 Upgrade one piece of gear at a time as you outgrow each component.
 Don't buy everything at once.

 Essential Gear (Prioritized)